Successive common envelope events from multiple planets: Role of cooling

-where: $t\inj$ is the time over which most of the energy is injected during CE1; the left side is equal to the rate of energy injection $E\inj/t\inj$; the first term on the right side is the change in luminosity $\rmD L$; $T_1$ and $T_2$ are the effective temperatures of the star before and after CE1; and the last term is the rate of energy transfer to ejecta, $E\ej/t\inj$.
-The transition from $R_2=R\twothm$ to $R_2=R\twomax$ happens when $t\inj$ becomes shorter than the radiative cooling time, given by
+where $t\inj$ is the energy injection time during CE1, (see Sec.~\ref{sec:timescales}); the left side is the energy injection rate $E\inj/t\inj$; the first term on the right is the luminosity change $\rmD L$; $T_1$ and $T_2$ are the effective temperatures of the star before and after CE1; and the last term is the rate of energy transfer to ejecta, $E\ej/t\inj$.
+The quantity $R_2$ transitions from $R\twothm$ to $R\twomax$ when $t\inj$ falls below the cooling time $t\thm=(E\inj-E\ej)/\rmD L$.
+Equation~\eqref{Lbalance} reduces to a cubic in $R\twothm$,